netbootxyz/build-pipelines/README.md

 Our main visible output is https available customized iPXE Menu assets that can be easily consumed by a series of custom built iPXE boot mediums.
 We template the menu output for two reasons as it makes it possible for this project to be updated by bots reaching out for our own custom hosted assets and it also makes it possible for users to locally host their own customized menu/boot medium sets.
-To encapsilate all build steps and menu templating Ansible was selected as a platform using Jinja templates.
+To encapsulate all build steps and menu templating, Ansible was selected as a platform using Jinja templates.

 The build process should always strive to: